 Operators in the Estonian Market

-Currently there are 20 licensed gambling operators in the Estonian market (both online and land-based).
+Currently, there are around 30 licensed gambling operators in the Estonian market (both online and land-based).
 This number is not impressive but it needs to be seen in the context that Estonia is a small country (1.3 million inhabitants).
-Out of the 20 licensed operators, there are some with a stable local presence (including land-based facilities), such as the listed Olympic Entertainment Group and Fenikss, but also some regional operators – such as Paf, Åland’s (a partly self-governed part of Finland) publicly held organisation, NinjaCasino and CoolBet – with a strong focus on the Nordics and then, of course, the big international players.
-Out of the total of 16 online licences, five have been issued to foreign legal entities.
+Out of the licensed operators, there are some with a stable local presence (including land-based facilities), such as the listed Olympic Entertainment Group and Fenix Casino, but also some regional operators – such as Paf, Åland’s (a partly self-governed part of Finland) publicly held organisation, NinjaCasino and CoolBet – with a strong focus on the Nordics and then, of course, the big international players.
+Out of the total of 25 online licences, ten have been issued to foreign legal entities.

-The authors have noticed an increase in interest in Estonian licences, both in land-based and online.
+Carrying on from last year, the authors have noticed an increase in interest in Estonian online licences.
 The Estonian digital landscape attracts international companies due to the convenience of the e-residency programme, which allows for companies to be managed digitally from wherever there is an internet connection, and the wide range of digital services offered by the public authorities, as well as co-operation partners, including the regulator.
-The COVID-19 crisis hit the land-based business hard for a couple of weeks in the spring and during the same period the online market grew more than the offline declined.
+The COVID-19 crisis hit the land-based business hard in the spring of 2020 and during the same period the online market grew more than the offline declined.

 Professional advisers expect an increase in the online market in the upcoming years, following international trends.
 The land-based market is expected to remain the same, mainly due to the difficulties in achieving consent from the local municipalities.